Shape the future of IBM!

 We invite you to shape the future of IBM, including product roadmaps, by submitting ideas that matter to you the most.
 Here's how it works:

-Cloud Pak for Automation - incl Business Automation Studio, Business Automation Insights
+Cloud Pak for Business Automation - including Business Automation Studio and App Designer, Business Automation Insights

-Business Automation Workflow (BAW) - incl BAW, Business Process Manager, Workstream Services, Business Performance Center, Advanced Case Management
+Business Automation Workflow (BAW) - including BAW, Business Process Manager, Workstream Services, Business Performance Center, Advanced Case Management

 Robotic Process Automation